Rockport, Mississippi: History

 From 1856 to 1956, Rockport had a post Office.

-A battalion of the Confederate States Army was organized in Rockport in July 1861.
-Known as the "Rockport Steel Blades", they were part of the 6th Mississippi Infantry.
+A company of the Confederate States Army was organized in Rockport in July 1861.
+Known as the "Rockport Steel Blades", they were part of the 6th Mississippi Infantry Regiment.

 In 1870, a bill was introduced in the Mississippi State Senate to establish a ferry across the Pearl River at Rockport.

 The early settlement had a drug store, barber shop, stores, Masonic lodge, and hotel called the Rockport Hotel.

 The New Orleans, Jackson and Great Northern Railroad was built through the settlement in 1909, and Rockport was a flag stop.
 Trains like The Rebel once passed through Rockport.
 The line is now abandoned.

 By 1937, Rockport contained only a small store, gas station, post office and church.